2014 CAF Champions League: Second round

 The losers of the second round entered the 2014 CAF Confederation Cup play-off round.

 Group stage

 The draw for the group stage was held on 29 April 2014.
 The eight teams were drawn into two groups of four.
 Each group was played on a home-and-away round-robin basis.
 The winners and runners-up of each group advanced to the semi-finals.

-Tiebreakers

-The teams are ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
-If tied on points, tiebreakers are applied in the following order: